Here Are 8 Ways to Shut Down Your FOMO

 Relationships need maintenance, says Williams.
 “The importance of spending quality time with close friends and family cannot be overestimated.
 While there are a dozen technological ways to connect with friends, there’s nothing like real face time, specifically sharing the same space and breathing the same air as another human being.
-Small gestures build strong connections.
-Plan to spend time with loved ones on a routine basis just to unwind, laugh, and have some old fashion fun.
-You know that person that keeps popping up in your mind this week?
-Give him/her a call!”
-For inspiration, here are 30 moving best friend quotes that celebrate special bonds.
+Small gestures build strong connections.”
+She suggests planning to spend time with loved ones on a routine basis just to unwind, laugh, and have some old fashion fun.

 Take a hike—literally

 Instead of sitting on your bed just staring at your phone for hours, get your body moving—it will do you some good, and you might even lose a few pounds.
 “Thanks to cognitive neuroscience, we know that physical health is a key component of mental health,” says Williams.
 “The mind and body are not just connected but deeply intertwined.
 Movement-based practices have been shown to boost endorphins, and alleviate symptoms of anxiety and depression,” says Williams.
 “Physical activity can also help clear your head, making room for sharper focus.
 Whether you do a yoga workout in your room or go for a hike, try to commit to brief, but regular, exercise practices.”
 Clear the mind, clear the social media obsession.